creichert/ido-vertical-mode.el/README.md

 (setq ido-use-faces nil)
 ```

-#### Keybindings
+#### Alternative Key Bindings

-Since the prospects are listed vertically, it may make sense to use
+Since the prospects are listed vertically, it might make sense to use
-`C-n/C-p` to navigate through the options.
-To achieve this, since `C-p`
+`C-n/C-p` to navigate through the options, instead of the default `C-s/C-r`.
-is bound to `ido-toggle-prefix` by default, first you must bind `ido-toggle-prefix`
-to another key, for instance `C-c t`:

-    (define-key ido-completion-map (kbd "C-c t") 'ido-toggle-prefix)

-Then you can set `ido-vertical-define-keys` like this:
+To accomplish this, set `ido-vertical-define-keys` like this:

     (setq ido-vertical-define-keys 'C-n-and-C-p-only)

+The standard binding for `C-p` -- `ido-toggle-prefix` -- will now
+be available on `C-c C-t`.

 You also have the option to rebind some or all of the arrow keys with
 like this: